pub-calculator-io/interest-calculator/readme.md

-# Interest Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Interest Calculator Widget for WordPress

 With this free interest calculator you can compute accumulation schedules, final balances, and accrued interest.